gowriekaran/BannerTools/README.md

 - Margin Top:
   Add a 100px top margin
 - Reference Images:
-  Upload images to position elements based off a reference
+  Upload images and use them as a reference to accurately position elements
 - Playback Controls:
-  Play, pause, go to end, go to start, or go to a specific time
+  Play, pause, end, start, or go to a specific time
 - Reveal All:
   Show everything
 - Rulers:
-  To measure better
+  To measure element positioning more precisely
 - Screenshot:
   Screenshot a moment in time